LilAry/IntroductoryProgramAltimetrik/README.md

 GLOSSARY OF FUNCTIONS:
 `console.log( 'EXAMPLE' )` : Is used to print any kind of variables defined before in it or to just print any message that needs to be displayed to the user.

-  2.When the script codes are placed in another file and are simply referenced in the HTML file of which it is to be used, we can say that it is an **External Javascript**
+  2.Whenever the script codes are placed in another file and are simply referenced in the HTML, we can say that it is an **External Javascript**

   ```js
   // script.js